centrifugal/documentation/server/client_protocol.md

 At moment let's just speak about `client` key.
 This is unique client connection ID.

-As soon your client successfully connected and got its connection ID it is ready to subscribe on channels.
+As soon your client successfully connected and got its unique connection ID it is ready to subscribe on channels.

 ```javascript